 August 2019, at Nadièye Satouré clinic

-12 years ago, I started an IT consulting company in France and learned through involvement in ICT installation mission in French speaking regions in Africa, that there are lack of grid power in local villages and 600millions of African are living without electricity.
+12 years ago, I started an IT consulting company in France and learned through involvement in ICT installation mission in French speaking regions in Africa, there are lack of grid power in local villages and 600millions of African living without electricity.

 Product demonstrations have already begun at health posts in un-electrified villages, and we have received positive feedback from local residents who have now an access to electricity and Internet.

-In the future, we aim to promote the development of neighboring countries outside of Senegal in order to contribute to create a better environment in health sectors, educational and agricultural fields and so on.
+In the future, we aim to promote the development of other countries outside of Senegal in order to contribute to create a better environment in health sectors, educational and agricultural fields and so on.

 There is an African proverb that says, "If you want to go fast, go alone; if you want to go far, go together."
 Our style is, "The faster we go together, the farther we can reach.

-Koichi Sato, President of SUCRECUBE Japon
+Koichi Sato, President de SUCRECUBE Japon Inc.

 The sky sunset of Senegal village